 We drove to the supermarché along narrow country lanes, which cut through verdant green valleys.
 The rolling hills are punctuated by solid two-storey stone houses with muted coloured wooden shutters and adjoining large barns; I pinch myself.
 After nearly fifteen years I’m back in France.

-The supermarché E Leclerc turns out to be a “supermarché et hypermarché”; that is an average Warehouse store stretched sideways, then decrease the height of the shelving to allow light to penetrate the store and ensure the merchandise of clothing, stationery, DVDs, camping gear and kitchenware shines; finally add a Farro Fresh or Nosh type supermarket at the back.
+The supermarché E Leclerc turns out to be a “supermarché et hypermarché”; that is an average Warehouse store stretched sideways.
+Shelving height has been minimised to allow light to penetrate the store and ensure the merchandise of clothing, stationery, DVDs, camping gear and kitchenware shines.

-Ahead of me I saw curved sloping counters covered in crushed iced, and topped artfully with whole fish, shellfish, paddle crabs and scallops.
-I was immediately transported back to the Sydney fish market and my sons smiling face; he would spend an hour deciding what to buy.
+At the rear of the store, there is a produce and fish market.
+There were curved sloping counters covered in crushed iced and topped artfully with whole fish, shellfish, paddle crabs and scallops.
+I was immediately transported back to the Sydney fish market and my son smiling face; he would spend an hour deciding what to buy.

-My special memories of France include picnics with freshly baked baguettes,heritage type tomatoes, which are sweet and juicy, armpit smelly soft runny cheeses and nutty tasting goats cheeses.
-The lady behind the cheese counter offers us samples of the three local cheeses which are on promotion; a clean sharp goats cheese, followed by the more creamy goats and cows cheese blend then lastly the rich almost cloying buttery cows cheese.
+My special memories of France include picnics with freshly baked baguettes, heirloom tomatoes, which are sweet and juicy, armpit smelly soft runny cheeses and nutty-tasting goats cheeses.
+The lady behind the cheese counter offers us samples of the three locally produced cheeses; a clean sharp goats cheese, another more goats cheese, that has been blended with a cows cheese, then lastly a rich almost cloying buttery cows cheese.

 Next door in the vegetable aisle I find the tomatoes packed in balsa trays and sitting on straw however, it is the vibrant colours of the freshly picked radishes and artichokes that captivate my attention.
 As a result of trying to be inconspicuous while taking photos with my cellphone I preserve the moment, but blur the picture.